AEM Portals and Portlets

 - Add the Portlet component to a page and select the portlet to display.

-You can use the portlet component only when AEM is deployed as a web application. ( #(/content/docs/en/aem/6-3/deploy/installing.md#installing adobe experience manager with an application server).)
+You can use the portlet component only when AEM is deployed as a web application. ( See Installing AEM With an Application Server .)

 Installing the portlet component